zsquareplusc/python-embedded-launcher/documentation/tools.rst

 ===========================
 Copy the ``launcher.exe`` to a file.
 Used e.g. for customizations using ``launcher_tool.resource_editor``.
-Launcher executables are bundled as package data.
-This tool can be used to extract them, selecting the variant, as multiple exist (four, one for each combination of Python 2.x/3.x and 32/64 bits).
+Launcher executables are bundled as package data and this tool can be used to extract them, selecting the variant, as multiple exist (four, one for each combination of Python 2.x/3.x and 32/64 bits).